279789/Inline-Assembly/README.md

 #### c) Analyze:

-* Why is `result` declared as output?
+* Why is `result` declared as output? *Result is declared as an output, because it's the output of the assembler instruction(function), that is given back to main.*
-* What if we accidentally declared both inputs as outputs?
+* What if we accidentally declared both inputs as outputs? *The Compiler doesn't know which variables to use and uses some random numbers*In you do that, you tell the compiler that he ist allowed to manipulate and change these registers, which could cause problems and wrong results
 * How does the compiler enforce register allocation using these constraints?
+The compiler does do that by following hte rules that you have set for each register.
+For example "r" means that gcc could use any general purpuse register.

 ---